THE MARINERS BY THE DECADE

 The impressive evolution of Griffey and Johnson was abetted with the emergence of an immense arsenal of slugging muscle, including productive DH Edgar Martinez and, by mid-decade, the jaw-dropping debut of power shortstop Alex Rodriguez.
 The M’s finally secured a winning season in 1991 and, four years later, enjoyed an explosive home stretch to erase a 13-game deficit and earn their first postseason berth.
 The resulting mania greatly helped tilt the local public (and government) to the side of building a new baseball-only facility; in 1999, Safeco Field opened to solid reviews.

-Like a helpless captain desperately trying to stabilize a ship whose steering has gone haywire, the Mariners have found it difficult to get its bearings on target as they near two full decades without a postseason appearance.
-A move to reduce field dimensions at Safeco Field (later renamed T-Mobile Park) in 2013 has provided the team with more power but little else.
+Like a helpless captain desperately trying to stabilize a ship gone haywire, the Mariners found it difficult to get its bearings on target as they neared two full decades without a postseason appearance.
+A move to reduce field dimensions at Safeco Field (later renamed T-Mobile Park) in 2013 provided the team with more power but little else.
 The local favorite became ace pitcher Felix Hernandez, who returned the love by signing a long-term contract with Seattle and, in 2012, tossed the Mariners’ first-ever perfect game.